awslabs/harmonix/website/docs/integration/git.md

     OPA-Backend-Plugin-->GitProviderInterface
 ```

-## Git Provider interface
+## Git provider interface

 Currently, OPA on AWS offers two git implementations:
 1. GitLabs
 2. GitGub

-However, you can implement additional git providers and customize the backend plugin: @aws/plugin-aws-apps-backend-for-backstage
+However, you can implement additional git providers and customize the backend plugin: @aws/plugin-aws-apps-backend-for-backstage .
-The Git provider interface *ISCMBackendAPI* expose five methods that are required to implement to enable a new git providers.
+The Git provider interface *ISCMBackendAPI* exposes five methods that are required to be implemented to enable a new git provider.

 SCMBackendAPI.ts ->
 ```typescript